A wall with a tv mounted in a recessed area

 To avoid mistakes, measure twice and cut once!
 Start by using a stud finder to locate the studs in your wall.
 Then, use a level and a pencil to mark where you want your bracket to be mounted.
 Keep in mind the height and distance from other objects in the room for the best viewing experience.

-See also How to Unmount Tv From Sanus Tv Mount
+See also How Much to Mount Tv

 Once you have marked the spot where you want to mount your bracket, it’s important to double-check your measurements.
 Use a tape measure to ensure that the distance between the marks is accurate.
 If you’re unsure, ask someone to help you measure or use a laser level to ensure that your marks are level and straight.